$urlRouterProvider

 )

-has the responsibility of watching $location
+$urlRouterProvider has the responsibility of watching $location.

-changes it runs through a list of rules one by one until a
+When $location changes it runs through a list of rules one by one until a

-is used behind the scenes anytime you specify
+match is found. $urlRouterProvider is used behind the scenes anytime you specify

 a url in a state configuration.
 All urls are compiled into a UrlMatcher object.

-that make it useful to use directly
+There are several methods on $urlRouterProvider that make it useful to use directly

 in your module config.